Lee Abbamonte: Travel career

 By 2006, Abbamonte had visited more than 100 countries.
 In that year he launched his travel blog LeeAbbamonte.com and decided to make an effort to visit every country in the world, completing the goal in 2011 at the age of 32.
 He is currently regarded as one of the world's most well-traveled people and one of a handful of people to visit every country and both geographic poles.

 Abbamonte has appeared on television including as an expert on CNN, FOX Business, Fox News, Bloomberg, Fox 5 New York, and Travel Channel.
 He has been featured, quoted or written about in dozens of publications including USA Today, BBC, Bravo, Chicago Tribune, Forbes, New York, Slate, Condé Nast Traveler, ABC News, The Washington Post, Martha Stewart Weddings, The Huffington Post, and U.S. News & World Report.

 As a speaker, Abbamonte has appeared at The New York Times Travel Show, South by Southwest, Public Relations Society of America Travel and Tourism Conference, Travel Bloggers Exchange, the Travel & Adventure Show, and New York Trav Fest, among others.

 He is a member of the Travelers' Century Club and a fellow of the Royal Geographical Society.
 During an interview on the Frommers Radio Travel Show, Arthur Frommer called him the "Marco Polo of the 21st Century."

 Interest in sports

-Abbamonte is a professed sports fan, having written and spoken about his love of all sports.
+Abbamonte is a sports fan, having written and spoken about it.
 His favorite teams are the New York Yankees, New York Giants, Maryland Terrapins men's basketball, Miami Hurricanes football, Arsenal F.C., FC Barcelona, and the now-defunct Hartford Whalers.

 Abbamonte made his television debut in 2006, appearing on the ESPN sports trivia show Stump the Schwab.